Ask a doctor about a prescription for ENALAPRIL/HYDROCHLOROTHIAZIDE TARBIS 20 mg/12.5 mg TABLETS

 Renal and urinary disorders:

-very rare: inadequate urine secretion, inflammation of kidney cells.
+rare: inadequate urine secretion, kidney cell inflammation.

-Reproductive and breast disorders:
+Reproductive system and breast disorders:

-uncommon: impotence.
+infrequent: impotence.

-very rare: breast enlargement in men.
+rare: breast enlargement in men.

 General disorders and administration site conditions:

-very common: fatigue.
+very frequent: fatigue.

-common: chest pain, fatigue.
+frequent: chest pain, fatigue.

-uncommon: general malaise, fever.
+infrequent: general malaise, fever.

-very rare: increases in liver enzymes, increases in serum bilirubin.
+rare: increased liver enzymes, increased serum bilirubin.

-Skin cancer and lip cancer (non-melanoma skin cancer):
+Skin and lip cancer (non-melanoma skin cancer):

 frequency not known.

-Reporting of side effects
+Reporting of adverse effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-Do not store at a temperature above 25°C.
+Do not store above 25°C.

-Store in the original packaging.
+Store in the original package.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medicine after the expiration date that appears on the package after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packages and medicines you no longer need at the SIGRE point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packages and medicines you no longer need.
+This way, you will help protect the environment.

-Composition of Enalapril/Hidroclorotiazida Tarbis
+Composition of Enalapril/Hydrochlorothiazide Tarbis

-The other components (excipients) are: lactose monohydrate, sodium hydrogen carbonate, cornstarch, pregelatinized cornstarch, magnesium stearate, yellow iron oxide (E-172).
+The other components (excipients) are: lactose monohydrate, sodium hydrogen carbonate, corn starch, pregelatinized corn starch, magnesium stearate, yellow iron oxide (E-172).

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 Holder: